accumulator/charge-lnd/README.md

 There is a special `[default]` section, that will be used if none of the templates matches a channel.
 The `[default]` section only contains a strategy, not a match definition.

 All templates are evaluated top to bottom.
 The first matching template is applied (except for the default template).
 More than one matcher can be defined for a template.
-In those cases, the results of the matchers must both be true to match the template (logical AND).
+In those cases, the results of the matchers must all be true to match the template (logical AND).

 A more elaborate example can be found in the [charge.config.example](charge.config.example) file.